 The legal protections around these expectations are generally weak.
 Indonesia’s Plantation Law only vaguely requires state-owned and private companies to provide benefits to the local population, and the Investment Law, while including a provision on CSR, does not include specific regulations or standards on what corporations must accomplish.
 These ambiguities thus open a vast space for interpretation and negotiation between a company and various local stakeholders.

 Indeed, our fieldwork indicates that the demands raised in the recent demonstration are controversial on the ground.
-In fact, Julong only has a dozen employees with a Chinese background among more than thousands of staff members in Sintang.
+In fact, Julong only has a dozen employees with a Chinese background among more than a thousand staff members in Sintang.
 The overwhelming majority of Julong employees are non-locals from other areas of Indonesia but this appears to be more driven by a general lack of attractiveness of palm oil field worker jobs, which offer relatively low income but require longer work hours when compared to rubber planting, which remains the most popular option among locals in Sintang.

 Also, while Julong has been repeatedly accused in media reports of ‘failing’ to deliver CSR, it was presented with a CSR Award by the Sintang government in 2021 to recognise the company’s efforts to help with two major disasters.
 In December 2020, Julong donated COVID-19 PCR (Polymerase Chain Reaction) test kits to the government.
 Following a heavy flood in November 2021, Julong provided 300 food packages for affected locals.
 The company also funded a road upgrade project in a small but vital piece of road, making it flood-resistant, thereby facilitating inter-village connectivity.
 Clearly, however, while these efforts seemed applaudable to Julong and the Sintang government, many in the local community considered these efforts as insubstantial in terms of contributing to local people’s livelihood.